CsLHegedus/Deep-learning-projects/Deep learning cheatsheet.md

 [Back to top](#contents)

 ### Typical architecture of neural networks
+The input shape is the shape of your data that goes into the model.
+The output shape is the shape of your data you want to come out of your model.
 ##### Typical architecture of a regression neural network
 | **Hyperparameter** | **Typical value** |
 | --- | --- |